CertusOp/humly-control-panel-rest-api/README.md

 > 👉 **Note!** Use the `Admin` user only when elevated privileges are required.

-### Request example
+### Authentication example

 Following example is provided for REACT applications.
-You can create Auth Resource file to communicate with REST API.
+You can create AuthResource class to communicate with REST API.

 ```js
 import Axios from "axios";